Charles River

 In the event, things went south or sideways or some other undesirable direction.
 Just another day in the office.

 But Jay turned out to be, out of all that welter, one of the rare and truly decent human beings I ever met in Hollywood.
 Or anywhere else for that matter.
 A genuine class act.
-(Leslie Whitney being the other one).
-(And of course Jay’s late wife, the amazing actor Verna Bloom, full of North Shore sass.
+(Leslie Whitney and Laurette Hayden at HBO being two others.
+And of course Jay’s late wife, the amazing actor Verna Bloom, full of North Shore sass.
 I adored her).

 Over Jay’s desk (location undisclosed) hangs an enormous B&W photo of David Lean.
 It’s a production still from “Ryan’s Daughter.”
 Lean and his crew are struggling with a large light array precariously perched on a rocky coastline.
 He’s wearing a trench coat and the wind is whipping it around and like King Canute he seems to be commanding the elements to stop.
 The sea – yeah, the Irish Sea – is not hitting its marks.
 It’s epic.
 It’s heroic.
 It’s beautiful.
 This is how you make movies.
 You do crazy shit but also you look like David Lean.